Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Bulletproof cooking principles are a critical piece of following the Bulletproof Diet Roadmap (download it here free).
 If you buy the right foods but then you char them to death, you aren’t doing anybody much good.

-During my time as a raw vegan, it became clear that quite a lot of toxins are formed in food during certain cooking methods.
-Putting it all together, the way you process and cook your food (particularly proteins and fats) played a large role in your body’s level of inflammation.
-Upon researching modernist cuisine, the science revealed quite clearly which cooking methods reduce inflammation and which ones caused it.
+Quite a lot of toxins are formed in food during certain cooking methods.
+Putting it all together, the way you process and cook your food (particularly proteins and fats) play a large role in your body’s health.
+Science reveals quite clearly which cooking methods are better.

 This is why how you cook your food is just as important as what you eat on the Bulletproof Diet – an often overlooked, but critical, aspect of going Bulletproof!